FrancescaArtioli/LTEBS_2021_II_Group_06_EAGLE/README.md

 -	We have decided to design the pads for both components TMUX1208 (package QFN-16) and TCA9546A (package TSSOP-16) with a rectangular shape.
 -	Regarding package dimension of component TMUX1208 we have decided to keep the middle value between maximum and minimum dimension (1.80mmx2.60mm).
 -	Regarding package dimension of component TCA9546A we have decided to keep the middle value between maximum and minimum dimension (4.4mmx5mm).
+-	In both the components' footprint we have added the profile silkscreen in a way that it wouldn't provide a stop-mask error in the DRC (even if we have not considered stop mask error when running the DRC file, as suggested).

 ### Notes on Group_06.sch
 -	Schematic is divided into two pages.